 - You are here:

-Antique Dealers: the British Antiques Trade in the 20th Century, a cultural geography - is a 30 month research project funded by the Arts & Humanities Research Council (AHRC)
+Antique Dealers: the British Antiques Trade in the 20th Century, a cultural geography - was a 32 month research project funded by the Arts & Humanities Research Council (AHRC)

 - Antique Dealers: Buying, Selling and Collecting opens at the Stanley & Audrey Burton Gallery, University of Leeds

 - Antique Dealers: Buying, Selling and Collecting at the Stanley & Audrey Burton Gallery, University of Leeds